MayTransplant seedlings outdoors — harden off first

 This page contains affiliate links.
 If you purchase through these links, we may earn a commission at no extra cost to you.
 Learn more.

-Are Robot Lawn Mowers Safe Around Dogs and Kids?
+Are Robot Lawn Mowers Safe Around Dogs and Kids in 2026?

 Modern robot mowers are significantly safer than traditional mowers, but they're not risk-free.
 All current models from Segway, Mammotion, and Husqvarna include lift sensors, tilt detection, and collision avoidance that stop the blades within milliseconds of detecting an obstacle or being picked up.
 The blades are also smaller and more recessed than a push mower's exposed spinning deck.